Here’s everything you need to know to start using QuickBooks Condense Repair Tool:

 This report will show the Condensed journal entries under the head NO NAME.
 The journal entries will have entries to A/R that aren’t linked to closing transactions and are considered as open.
 Also, the total will be zero as all the invoices in the trivial file are paid.

-The A/R aging reports will not show the condensed journal entries as they consists of a default filter of Names= All Customer: Jobs.
-The user will have to remove the filter and the A/R Aging reports will show the condensed journal entries.
+The A/R aging reports will not show the condensed journal entries as they consists of a default filter of Names = All Customer: Jobs.
+You will have to remove the filter and the A/R Aging reports will show the condensed journal entries.

 Audit Trail Report: